Real Dealers. Real Cards. Live Blackjack.

 Seminole Casino Coconut Creek offers over 70 live table games, including blackjack, baccarat, let it ride, casino war, and more.
 We also offer electronic blackjack, virtual roulette and virtual craps.
 For information on our one-of-a-kind table games events, including invitational blackjack and baccarat tournaments, please contact a Casino Host.

 Experience the thrill of live, Las Vegas-style blackjack.
 The object of the game is to beat the dealer's hand without going "bust," or over 21.
-Our casino offers 6-deck and 8-deck blackjack, with hand-shuffled games included in high limit blackjack.
+Our casino offers 6-deck blackjack, with hand-shuffled games on the main casino floor.
 You can also enjoy live blackjack while indulging in delicious wings & burgers and watching your favorite sports game at Sunset Grill.

 Your Pair Plus bet wins if your 3-card hand contains a pair or better, and is paid when the hand is completed according to the posted odds at the table.
 After Pair Plus bets and all antes are made, the dealer will then deliver each player a 3-card hand.
 You can either fold or play your hand against the dealer's once you checked your hand.
 If you fold, you forfeit your ante and your Pair Plus bets.
 If you play, you must make an additional bet equal to your ante.
 Once the bets are made, the dealer sets the hand and settles the remaining bets.